Aohzan/memories-classify/README.md

-# Personal Photo Tools

-This repository provides a tool names Classify that provides a set of features to automatically organize, rename, and convert photos/videos.
+# Memories Classify

+Helping you to keep your personal photo and video memories organized.

 ## Features

-- **Photo and video renamer**: Rename to a standard format using the date and time the file was taken.
+- **Photo and video renamer**: Rename to a standard format with local timezone using the date and time the file was taken (e.g. `PXL_20241014_165237438.jpg` → `2024-10-14-18h52m37.jpg`).
-- **Video encoder**: Convert videos to HEVC to reduce file size using ffmpeg.
+- **Video encoder**: Convert videos to HEVC to reduce file size using ffmpeg (e.g. `PXL_20241010_174118780.TS.mp4` 94 MB → `2024-10-10-19h41m18.mp4` 8 MB).

+TODO

-- **Photo Organizer**: Automatically organize photos into folders by dateor event # TODO
+- **Photo Organizer**: Automatically organize photos into folders by date or event (vacation, birthday…)

 ## Installation